 - All distance education courses shall provide for significant synchronous interaction between the instructor(s) and the students.
 “Synchronous interaction” means that the instructor(s) and the students engage with one another at the same time despite spatial separation.

-- A student may receive credit for no more than two distance education courses and for no more than a total of six credit hours of distance education courses.
+- A student may receive credit for no more than a total of 28 credit hours of distance education courses.

 - Credit toward the J.D. degree for study offered through a distance education course will be awarded only where (1) the academic content, (2) the method of course delivery, and (3) the method of evaluating student performance are approved as part of the Law School’s regular curriculum approval process.
 Approval must be sought for all distance education courses even if a course with the same name and content is already part of the approved J.D. curriculum.